 In spring plants will benefit from a high potash feed to encourage flowers.

 Prune wisteria twice a year, in August and February.
 If you fail to prune plants won’t flower well and plants will become vast.
 For the first few years give your attention to training the plant into the support.
 This involves pruning very low branches out, training in strong side shoots and cutting back side shoots to five buds in early August.
 Throughout the life of the wisteria cut back any shoots that appear below the graft union right back to the main stem.
 When pruning wisteria in August, prune mature plants by cutting back the shoots of the current season’s growth to five leaves.
 The long wispy growth is very evident at this time and if not removed will become a nuisance.
-When pruning wisteria in February cut back the very same shoots but back to three leaves.
+When pruning wisteria in February cut back the very same shoots but back to three buds.
 Mature plants are hard to kill, so don’t worry if you get it wrong.

 Buying a wisteria